brandonagr/gocupi/README.md

 For the raspberry pi you can [download precompiled binaries](http://dave.cheney.net/unofficial-arm-tarballs) to avoid the lengthy process of building go from source

+You must set GOROOT if you install go to someplace besides /usr/local/go

 Install needed dependency
 ---------------------
 Install mercurial